National Guideline Clearinghouse

-National Guideline Clearinghouse (NGC) is a database of evidence-based clinical practice guidelines and related documents.
-As of July 2, 2018, it will no longer be updated with new content, and it will no longer be available online as of July 18, 2018.
-As stated on its announcement page on June 18, 2018, federal funding is no longer available for it (nor for the National Quality Measures Clearinghouse [NQMC]) The entire content of the NGC is now available free of charge at The Alliance for the Implementation of Clinical Practice Guidelines.
+National Guideline Clearinghouse (NGC) was a database of evidence-based clinical practice guidelines and related documents started in 1998.
+It ended July 18, 2018 due to loss of federal funding (as well as for the National Quality Measures Clearinghouse [NQMC]) The entire content of the NGC was available free of charge at The Alliance for the Implementation of Clinical Practice Guidelines.
 This site will begin uploading more current references in April 2020.

 Historically, it had been maintained as a public resource by the Agency for Healthcare Research and Quality (AHRQ) of the U.S. Department of Health and Human Services.
 The NGC aimed to provide physicians, nurses, and other health professionals, health care providers, health plans, integrated delivery systems, purchasers and others an accessible mechanism for obtaining objective, detailed information on clinical practice guidelines and to further their dissemination, implementation and use.
 The database was updated weekly with new and revised guidelines.
 The currency of all guidelines was verified annually through NGC's Annual Verification process.